Architecture of Liverpool: Victorian housing in Fulwood Park, Grassendale Park and Cressington Park, Aigburth

-Victorian housing around Princes Park & Sefton Park
+Victorian housing around Princes Park and Sefton Park

-Princes Road was created in the 1840s to connect the central Liverpool area of Canning to the then-new Prince's Park, in the 1870s it was doubled in width by the addition of Princes Avenue both are separated by a grass verge lined with trees.
-A rare example of a boulevard in the city, the new road was lined by three-storey houses in the 1870s & 1880s.
-The streets surrounding Prince's Park were attractive places to live and attracted much middle-class housing including, Belvidere Road, Croxteth Road, Windmere Terrace, Devonshire Road and Ullet Road, the housing largely dates from the 1850s to 1860s and beyond, Prince's Park Mansions a large terrace built 1843 to designs by Wyatt Papworth.
-After the creation of Sefton Park in the early 1870s adjoining streets became desirable places to live, houses on the central section of Ullet Road backed onto the park, Mossley Hill Drive on the eastern edge of the park and Aigburth Drive on the western edge of the park were all highly desirable places to live in, resulting in many large mansions being built in the 1870s & 1880s.
-The most notable house in the area is The Towers (1874), 44 Ullet Road, a large Gothic pile, built for cotton broker Michael Belcher designed by George Ashdown Audsley.
-Ullet Grange (1876), for cotton broker Edward Ellis Edwards, Sefton Court (1860s) extended (1889), 50 Ullet road, is an Italianate mansion, extended for shipping magnet Dashper Edward Glynn, the interior was remodelled (c.1901) in the Arts and Crafts style by Edmund Rathbone with the woodwork, metalwork and painting by Bromsgrove Guild of Applied Arts.
-The three stuccoed Italianate house 38, 40 & 42, these last two are mirror images of each other, Ullet Road were all built in the 1860s for merchants from Greece.
-Holt House (1874–78), Ullet Road, was built in an austere style for the cotton merchant Robert Durning Holt, he served as Lord Mayor of Liverpool (1893–93).
-Mossley Hill Drive on the eastern edge of Sefton Park was developed in the 1880s with a series of redbrick and terracotta villas, No 1 Gledhill is by James Francis Doyle for stockbroker R.W.
+Princes Road was created in the 1840s to connect the central Liverpool area of Canning to the then-new Prince's Park.
+In the 1870s it was doubled in width by the addition of Princes Avenue; they are separated by a grass verge lined with trees.
+A rare example of a boulevard in the city, the new road was lined by three-storey houses in the 1870s and 1880s.
+The streets surrounding Prince's Park were attractive places to live and have much middle-class housing including Belvidere Road, Croxteth Road, Windmere Terrace, Devonshire Road and Ullet Road, largely from the 1850s to 1860s and beyond.
+Prince's Park Mansions is a large terrace built in 1843 to designs by Wyatt Papworth.
+After the creation of Sefton Park in the early 1870s adjoining streets became desirable places to live.
+Houses on the central section of Ullet Road backed onto the park, and Mossley Hill Drive on the eastern edge of the park and Aigburth Drive on the western edge were all highly desirable places to live, resulting in many large mansions being built in the 1870s and 1880s.

+The most notable house in the area is The Towers (1874), 44 Ullet Road, a large Gothic pile, built for cotton broker Michael Belcher and designed by George Ashdown Audsley.
+Ullet Grange (1876) was built for cotton broker Edward Ellis Edwards.
+Sefton Court (1860s, extended 1889), 50 Ullet road, is an Italianate mansion, extended for shipping magnet Dashper Edward Glynn; the interior was remodelled c.1901 in the Arts and Crafts style by Edmund Rathbone with the woodwork, metalwork and painting by Bromsgrove Guild of Applied Arts.
+The three stuccoed Italianate houses 38, 40 and 42 Ullet Road were built in the 1860s for merchants from Greece.
+Holt House (1874–78), Ullet Road, was built in an austere style for the cotton merchant Robert Durning Holt, who was Lord Mayor of Liverpool in 1893.
+Mossley Hill Drive on the eastern edge of Sefton Park was developed in the 1880s with a series of redbrick and terracotta villas.
+No 1 Gledhill is by James Francis Doyle for stockbroker R.W.
 Elliston, No 2 was built for cotton broker A.S.
 Hannay probably by H. & A.P.
-Fry, No 6 Duffus, probably designed by F & G Holme, just round the corner in Ibbotsons Lane is the Bridge perhaps also by Doyle.
+Fry, No 6 Duffus probably designed by F & G Holme.
+Round the corner in Ibbotsons Lane is the bridge perhaps also by Doyle.
 Mary Clark Home (1892), 93 Ullet Road, by Arthur P. Fry, was designed as accommodation for elderly single ladies.